paulkarpenko/us-code-ui/uscode/title-03-the-president/chapter-005-extension-of-certain-rights-and-protections-to-presidential-offices.md

   (A) whose appointment is made by and with the advice and consent of the Senate;

-  (B) who is appointed to an advisory committee, as defined in section 3(2) of the Federal Advisory Committee Act; or
+  (B) who is appointed to an advisory committee, as defined in [section 1001 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim); or

   (C) who is a member of the uniformed services.